-And the problem continues because we learn best from experience.
-This is the benefit of experiential learning whether it is part of a curriculum or a result of on-the-job training.
-However, we rarely directly experience the consequences of many of our most important decisions (Senge, 2006, p.
+The problem continues because we learn best from experience: , whether it is part of a curriculum or a result of on-the-job training.
+However, we rarely experience directly the consequences of many of our most important decisions (Senge, 2006, p.
 30).
 This idea of project dynamics is one the DoD tends to ignore, but one we will continue to explore to better understand and explain how we can build and execute better weapons system development schedules.